WanluLiuLab/TCR-DeepInsight/docs/source/tutorial.rst

 TCR Tutorial
 ------------
-s
-please refer to :doc:`tcr_training` for the tutorial on TCR training and embedding generation.
+Please refer to :doc:`tcr_training` for the tutorial on TCR training and embedding generation.

 GEX Tutorial
 ------------

-please refer to :doc:`gex_training` for the tutorial on GEX training and embedding generation.
+Please refer to :doc:`gex_training` for the tutorial on GEX training and embedding generation.

 TrGx Clustering Tutorial
 ------------------------

-please refer to :doc:`tcr_clustering` for the tutorial on clustering of TCR and GEX embeddings.
+Please refer to :doc:`tcr_clustering` for the tutorial on clustering of TCR and GEX embeddings.